asprna/GraphQL/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 As part of my personal training, I wanted to build an GraphQL API with authentication.
-At the same time I wanted use the CQRS patten using Mediator.
-Also used the Clear Architecture freamwork.
+At the same time I have used the CQRS patten utilising Mediator.
+This project is based on the Clear Architecture freamwork.

 The API was built using open-source Hot Chocolate server.
-I have used code-first approch as it gives move control over the object types.
+I have used code-first approch as it gives more control over the object types.

 ![Clean Architecture][architecture]